Overview

 Generally, VCM is retained on a fully discretionary basis and is authorized to determine and

-direct execution of portfolio transactions pursuant to the terms of the
+direct execution of portfolio transactions pursuant to the terms of the investment management

-their investment manager.
-Unless otherwise set forth in writing between VCM and the client,
+manager.
+Unless otherwise set forth in writing between VCM and the client, VCM is not required

-VCM is not required to contact a client prior to transacting any business once such client
+to contact a client prior to transacting any business once such client executes these documents.

 If a VCM client opts not to have some or all of its account assets managed on a discretionary